 Coal-burning power plants remain the single largest source of human-made CO2 emissions worldwide

-In South Wales there are now FOUR open cast coal mining planning projects in progress or appeal.
-There is also a huge additional planning application in Druridge Bay, Northumberland, which is facing fierce resistance.
-There are presently 9 coal-fired power stations still open (2 of which are planned to be converted to biomass).
+There are presently 8 coal-fired power stations still open (2 of which are planned to be converted to biomass).
+There is also a huge additional planning application in Druridge Bay, Northumberland, which is facing fierce resistance (more information later on).
 Much of the coal for these comes from overseas (predominantly Russia, Colombia and the USA).
-All this is despite the UK government’s recent announcement to close of all its coal-fired power plants by 2025 and it’s COP21 and EU commitments to decarbonize.
+All this is despite the UK government’s recent announcement to close of all its coal-fired power plants by 2025 and its COP21 and EU commitments to decarbonize.

 Campain for Climate Change has recently supported two massively successful campaigns against further coal mining projects: Ende Gelände and Reclaim the Power - End Coal Now.
 For more details about these two campaigns, you can read the most recent blogs about them:

 NEW: Carbon Brief released an analysis of the UK's energy consumption in 2016.
-For the first time in the UK, electricity generated by wind overtook coal for the year, showing the collapse in the industry.
+For the first time in the UK, electricity generated by wind overtook coal for the year, showing the rising strength of renewable energy and the collapse of the coal industry.